- Are Foam Rollers Ideal for the Shoulders and Neck?

-How to Foam Roll the Shoulders and Neck: The Relief you Need
+- How to Foam Roll Out the Shoulders and Lats

 Our muscles and organs are surrounded by “fascia,” a very resistant connective tissue that gives support and protection to the whole organisms.
 Using the foam roller helps to keep the fascia in good condition because it allows greater oxygenation and circulation of blood in the muscles.
 You can easily foam roll shoulders and more to find relief!